The 20 Best Laryngeal Nerve Damage Doctors Near Me in North Carolina, US

 Offers Telehealth

-Steven Heavner is an Otolaryngologist and a Pediatric Otolaryngologist in Charlotte, North Carolina.
+Steven Heavner is an Otolaryngologist and a Pediatric Otolaryngologist practicing medicine in Charlotte, North Carolina.
 Dr. Heavner is rated as an Advanced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Tinnitus, Infant Hearing Loss, Jones Syndrome, Vocal Cord Dysfunction, and Myringotomy.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Tinnitus, Infant Hearing Loss, Jones Syndrome, Spasmodic Dysphonia, and Myringotomy.
 Dr. Heavner is currently accepting new patients.

 Advanced in Laryngeal Nerve Damage